 North American Shift: As cannabis legalization spreads across North America, hash and other concentrates have gained legal status in many regions, though often with stricter regulations than flower.

-Hash in New York: buying legally
+Hash in New York: Buying Legally

 New York’s cannabis laws have evolved significantly in recent years: